W leju po bombie: History

 The short story was originally written for a never-published "anti-klerykal" anthology with an unspecified title, proposed in 1992.
 It was first published in the Fenix magazine in 1993 and, in the same year, a shortened version appeared in Magazyn Wileński.
 In 1997, it was reprinted in the zine Czerwony Karzeł by the Gdańsk Science Fiction Club and in the zine Fahrenheit.
 A year later, it was published in the Białystok magazine Kartki.
-Fom at least 2002, the story has been available on Andrzej Sapkowski's official website (Sapkowski Zone).
+From at least 2002, the story has been available on Andrzej Sapkowski's official website (Sapkowski Zone).

 The story has also been included in several short story collections.
 In 2000, it appeared in Coś się kończy, coś się zaczyna (Something Ends, Something Begins) and in 2012 in Maladie i inne opowiadania (Maladies and Other Stories).

 In 1994, the story was published in the Czech Republic in the anthology Tandaradei!.
 In 2016, a Serbian translation (U krateru od bombe) was released as part of the collection Maladie...
 (Maladi i druge priče).

 In 2023, the short story was made available for free to users of the Nowa Fantastyka app as part of a campaign supporting the Polish Humanitarian Action's efforts to aid Ukraine, which was under attack from Russia.